AnastasiiaBerezovska/Visual-Molecular-Dynamics-Demonstration-/README.md

 ### Running this project:

-#### Should be incredibly simple: Just make sure you have kivy installed (can run pip install kivy if necessary).
+#### Should be incredibly simple: Just make sure you have kivy installed
+        - pip install kivy (if necessary)
 #### Might be helpful to create a virtual environment for this
         - python3 -m venv {VENV_NAME}
         - {VENV_NAME}/Scripts/activate (Windows) / source {VENV_NAME}/bin/activate (Mac / Linux)